Originally Published in Expat Living Singapore in March 2014, and Expat Living Hong Kong

 Another spectacular place, Wanaka was the highlight of our vacation.
 Our stylish two-bedroom apartment at Criffel Peak View had lovely vistas of the mountains, and our balcony was the perfect place to enjoy a glass (or three) of wine.
 Caroline and Suzie, excellent hosts, welcomed us with fresh home-baked cookies.

 When my husband brought up the topic of skydiving, Caroline lost no time in getting on the phone.
 Luckily, Skydive Wanaka was able to accommodate our requirement of diving separately the next day, so that we could take turns watching the kids.
+You can read here about my experience Skydiving in Wanaka New Zealand.

 The next morning, we woke up to a beautiful day and a quick weather check confirmed that conditions were perfect for jumping off planes.
 So well, that morning, I jumped off a plane (maybe I was pushed) soaring 12,000 ft off the ground.
 After the first few terrifying seconds of freefall, I was able to force a smile for the camera.
 And then the magic happened, the parachute opened and I was floating peacefully over Wanaka with incredible views of the lake and mountains.
 Beats flying in a helicopter any day!
 My husband, who dived an hour later, agrees.